EvoHull/Tapirs/README.md

 ## Workflow overview

-One example workflow is illustrated below, you may configure yours differently
+One example workflow is illustrated below, you may configure yours differently.

 ![workflow graph](docs/images/Tapirs_rulegraph.png)